What is pyrethrin/pyrethroid what are they used for?

 Once the cat has been stabilised it can be bathed it in lukewarm water, with detergent to wash off the residual insecticide.

 How can pyrethrin/pyrethroid poisoning be avoided?

 - Follow the manufacturer's instructions to the letter.
 Never give more than the dosage stated on the packet.

 - NEVER use a flea or tick product for dogs on a cat.

 - Avoid using over the counter flea or tick products.
-Veterinarian prescribed flea treatments are generally more effective & safer to use on pets.
+The veterinarian prescribed flea treatments are generally more effective and safer to use on pets.

-- Speak to your veterinarian & follow his/her recommendations for flea & tick medications.
+- Speak to your veterinarian and follow his/her recommendations for flea and tick medications.

 - Carefully monitor your cat after giving any flea/tick medications.

-- Do not use any flea/tick products on young, pregnant, lactating, old or sick cats without veterinary advise.
+- Do not use any flea/tick products on young, pregnant, lactating, old or sick cats without veterinary advice.

 - If your cat displays any symptoms of poisoning, seek veterinary attention immediately.